 - Rather than making it something you are forcing on him, try to make it more of a smiley game.
-Let him try to hold and grab at the bottle, play with the teat etc. That way he sees smiles and fun with the bottle, not frowns and pressure.
+Let him try to hold and grab at the bottle, play with the teat, etc. That way he sees smiles and fun with the bottle, not frowns and pressure.
 Just do little tastes of the formula so it becomes familiar.

-- The third thing I would try is express your own milk and get him used to the bottle with the good stuff in it.
+- The third thing I would try is to express your own milk and get him used to the bottle with the good stuff in it.
 That way, at least the taste is familiar.
 You don’t have much time left, but once he gets used to the bottle, you can gradually introduce formula every second feed, or for the first couple of ounces, then swap if he complains.
 You can even mix in a little bit formula with the milk to make him gradually get used to the taste.

-- You could also try changing formula in case he prefers the taste of a new brand, and experiment with different teats (you probably have already tried that!)
+- You could also try changing the formula in case he prefers the taste of a new brand, and experiment with different teats (you probably have already tried that!)
 For one of my children, what helped was to switch formula brand.
 She went from spitting and refusing to eat to suckling greedily when she got a formula that she liked.
 And to be honest, when I tasted the two, I also preferred the one she did.
-Maybe it had to do with this interesting fact that research has found; the taste of the breast milk is affected by mom’s diet.
+Maybe it had to do with this interesting fact that research has found; the taste of breast milk is affected by mom’s diet.